 Clive also sings as a member of The Laners, whose website is here and as one half of Tom Perry & Clive Brooks whose website is here.
 He made his first CD as half of another a cappella duo in 2005 and has provided chorus/backing vocals and/or musical accompaniment on half-a-dozen CDs for other performers.
 As well as singing both solo and in various groupings, he has played for two groups of Appalachian dancers and a Morris side and was also a member of a well-established ceilidh band.

 Des has been around the folk scene since a teenager but only plucked up the courage to start singing in clubs in the late seventies when he returned to his native town, Coventry.
-He has been a member of Earlsdon and Plum Jercum Morris sides and for a short time was the Foreman and then Squire of Plum Jercum and is known for singing at their events (eg Earlsdon Tour and Plum Jerkum Wassail).
-He performs solo and unaccompanied at local folk clubs in the area, is one of the MC committee at the Harbury FC and has been a regular MC at the Warwick Folk Festival.
-He was also a member of the Coventry Singer’s Circle.
+He has been a member of Earlsdon and Plum Jercum Morris sides and for a short time was the Foreman and then Squire of Plum Jercum.
+He performs solo and unaccompanied at local folk clubs in the area, was for some years one of the MC committee at the Harbury FC and has been a regular MC at the Warwick Folk Festival.
+He is also a member of the Coventry Singer’s Circle.

 In the last few years Des has sung with Ninepenny Marl (four-part harmony) and now with Thrup’nny Bits (three-part harmony), whose website is here, as well as with Sharp as Razors.
 While he has always wanted to learn a musical instrument this skill has sadly eluded him.
 Thus his singing has always been unaccomplished and Acapulco (one MC once introduced him as one of the best unaccomplished singers in Warwickshire while another club organiser introduced Ninepenny Marl as Acapulco).